wazuh/wazuh-documentation/source/cloud-service/your-environment/send-syslog-data.rst

    To perform the following steps, make sure to replace <FILE_NAME.log> with the name chosen for this log.

 #.
-Deploy a Wazuh agent on the same endpoint with Rsyslog installed.
+Deploy a Wazuh agent on the same endpoint with rsyslog installed.

 #.
 Configure the agent to read the syslog output file by editing the ``/var/ossec/etc/ossec.conf`` file.